Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/water-orm.md

 abilities_top:
   - name: "Slow Metabolism"
     desc: "  A water orm can go for 10 years without feeding.
-Beyond this limit, the water orm's hunger causes it to become [[slowed|slowed 1]], but doesn't otherwise impact its lifespan.
-A water orm that's [[slowed|slowed]] as a result of starvation can remove this condition by using Swallow Whole to gulp down a meal."
+Beyond this limit, the water orm's hunger causes it to become [[rules/conditions.md#Slowed|slowed 1]], but doesn't otherwise impact its lifespan.
+A water orm that's [[rules/conditions.md#Slowed|slowed]] as a result of starvation can remove this condition by using Swallow Whole to gulp down a meal."
   - name: "Undetectable"
     desc: " ([[abjuration]], [[primal]]);  A water orm automatically tries to counteract any detection, revelation, or scrying divination attempted against it, using its [[Stealth]] modifier for the counteract check."
 abilities_bot: